 In the years before the canal came to High Falls, Simeon Depuy was operating a tavern in the stone house that has since borne his name.
 In 1827, with the canal beginning operations, Simeon deeded the property to his son Jacob--although this transfer would not be recorded until Simeon’s death.
 Jacob constructed an addition to the building, and opened a store there--convenient to the canal traffic.
 The D&H Canal Company acquired the building in 1850, and maintained its offices there until 1898.
 The structure is closely linked to the canal era, and the prospect of relocating our museum there is an energizing goal!

 Restoration work on the Canal House is begain in spring 2018, with replacement of the roof, designed by architect Stephen Tilly, well known for his historic preservation work in the Hudson Valley.
 In spring 2019, the building's north addition was replaced, based on a design by Alfandre Architecture, and the firm will work with us to plan the upgrade of the building’s systems and restoration the interior.
 Once completed, the Canal House will house our museum, library and offices.
 Space for a visitors' center will be incorporated, providing information about local trails, geology, flora and fauna, as well as historical, cultural and culinary venues.
 The space will also be available for community and group events.

-Implementing these exciting changes will require substantial new financial resources.
-Won't you consider helping us meet our goal to fund the first round of renovation work?
+Preservation of this important historical structure will require substantial new financial resources.
+Won't you consider helping us meet our goal to fund the preservation work?